UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

+- UAB's games this season have gone over 45 points five of six times.

-- UAB has combined with its opponents to put up more than 45 points in five of six games this season.
+- Rice and its opponents have combined to score more than 45 points in five of six games this season.

 - The combined points per game average of the two teams, 42.1, is 2.9 points fewer than Saturday's over/under.